nishanthi-ds/Car-Sales-Forecasting/README.md

 - Loading and cleaning the dataset.
 - Exploratory Data Analysis (EDA) with visualizations.
-- Time series decomposition to analyze trend, seasonality, and noise.
 - Building and tuning a SARIMAX model.
 - Forecasting and comparing predictions with actual values.